ucsd-progsys/131-web/index.md

 > all academic work will be done by the student to whom it is assigned,
 > without unauthorized aid of any kind.

-You are expected to do your own work on all assignments; there are no group projects in this course.
-You may (and are encouraged to) engage in **general** discussions with your classmates regarding the assignments, but specific details of a solution, including the solution itself, **must always be your own work**.
+You are expected to do your own work on all assignments; when specified, you **may work in pairs** -- but will submit the assignments individually.
+You may (and are encouraged to) engage in **general discussions** with your classmates regarding the assignments, but specific details of a solution, including the solution itself,
+**must always be your own work**.

 There will be graded assignments and exam in this course, as described below.
-All exams are closed book; no implement other than your brain and a writing instrument are to be used.
+All exams are closed book; no tools other than your brain and a writing instrument are to be used.

 Incidents which violate the University's rules on integrity of scholarship will be taken seriously.
-In addition to receiving a zero (0) on the assignment/exam in question, students may also face other penalties, up to and including, expulsion from the University.
+In addition to **receiving a zero (0)** on the assignment/exam in question, students may also face other penalties, up to and including, expulsion from the University.
 Should you have any doubts about the moral and/or ethical implications of an activity